Hong Kong Style Mahjong (3 Min)

 • If your hand consists of only one suit and honor tiles, prioritize discarding single honor tiles and keeping paired ones to call for pongs

-To score more, you can aim to combine the hand with All Pongs for +3 Fan or throw out all honor tiles to go for Pure Hand/Flush .
+To score more, you can aim to combine the hand with All Pongs for +3 Fan or throw out all honor tiles to go for Pure One Suit .

 Straight (All Chow) Hands

-All pongs hands and single suit hands will make up the majority of hands you’ll play, but sometimes it can be worth aiming for an All Chow hand.
+All pongs hands and single suit hands will make up the majority of hands you’ll play, but sometimes it can be worth aiming for All Chows (or All Sequences).

-Straight hands, or all sequence hands, consist of four sets of chows and a pair, which can be honor tiles.
+All sequence hands consist of four sets of chows and a pair, which can be honor tiles.
 These chows can be either melded or concealed.

 Image of an all chow hand

-All Chow hands are extremely situational because they only have a base value of 1 Fan, meaning that you’ll need to find an additional 2 Fan to reach 3.
+All Chow hands are extremely situational because they only have a base value of 1 Fan, meaning that you’ll need to find an additional 2 Fan to reach 3 Fan.

 Pros: